8 MIN READ

 Money owed to an organization by its customers for goods or services that they have already received, or that they have agreed you can invoice.
 When you extend a customer credit, you no longer have the asset they purchased.
 If they don't pay you right away, then the amount due is an account receivable.
 Accounts receivable are current assets as they are expected to be converted to cash in the short term.
 The business that purchased the item from you records an account payable in their books.

-An expense which is accounted for in one accounting period but which is not actually paid for until the next.
-Accruals allow a business to reflect when its expenses are incurred.
-Typical accruals include utility bills which only arrive at the end of a quarter but which are accounted for monthly.
-When the reverse happens, and suppliers charge for services up front that are not used until a later accounting period, the cost is accounted for in the later period as a prepayment.
+An expense which is accounted for in one accounting period, but which is not actually paid for until the next.
+Accruals allow a business to reflect on when its expenses are incurred.
+Typical accruals include utility bills, which only arrive at the end of a quarter but which are accounted for monthly.
+When the reverse happens, and suppliers charge for services upfront that are not used until a later accounting period, the cost is accounted for in the later period as a prepayment.

-Anything of value that the organization owns and that can be used to generate revenue in the future.
-Assets can be tangible – inventory or equipment (which is a fixed asset) – or intangible – such as patents or trademarks.
-Another term for asset is "economic resource".
+Anything of value that the organization owns and which can be used to generate revenue in the future.
+Assets can be tangible, such as inventory or equipment (which is a fixed asset); or intangible, such as patents or trademarks.
+Another term for assets is "economic resource."

 A financial report showing the things of value that the organization owns (assets) and what it owes (to creditors and investors) at any one point in time.
 The daily transactions of the organization cause the balances of these items to change.
 For example, when you sell an item, your cash on hand (or another asset) will increase and your inventory will decrease.
 This is why it is a "point in time" statement.
 It's also known as a Statement of Financial Position and Statement of Financial Condition.